SPEECH-LANGUAGE & SWALLOWING THERAPY

 - Deviant or delayed speech and language development

-In patients who have had a stroke or head injury, the speech-language therapist can help determine the nature of the person’s language, speech and/or swallowing impairment and assist with therapy for improvement of communicative and swallowing abilities.
+In patients who have had a stroke or head injury, the speech-language therapist can help determine the nature of the person’s speech-language, cognitive-communicative and/or swallowing impairment and assist with therapy for improvement of communicative and swallowing abilities.